 Product Description

 PU AA-52 Exit Roller is a precision polyurethane roller designed for Pallet Mule AA5000 and AA5500 manual pallet jacks.
-Compatible with AA-52, AA-52-2.9 part numbers and axle-mounted at the fork exit, it features a 2.875 inch diameter, 4.00 inch length, grease-sealed bearing, and supports a static load of 1600 lbs.
+Compatible with AA-52, AA-52-2.9 part numbers and axle-mounted at the fork exit, it features a grease-sealed bearing.
 The roller tread is 95 Shore A hardness polyurethane, bonded to a corrosion-resistant core.
-Core material is aluminum or steel, with a mounting bore diameter of 0.75 inch.
+Core material is aluminum or steel.

 Compatibility: Fits pallet jacks made by Pallet Mule, model AA5000.
 SKU: PU AA-52